-This NHS-led flagship programme is designed to help you develop leadership and management skills, and enable pharmacy professionals like yourself to drive the provision of quality services in community pharmacy - really making a difference to the health of the patients.
+This NHS-led flagship programme is designed to help you develop leadership and management skills, enabling pharmacy professionals such as yourselves to drive the provision of quality services in community pharmacy - really making a difference to the health of the patients.

 The programme is currently available to pharmacy technicians working in NHS hospitals and secure environments in London, Kent, Surrey and Sussex.
-More information is available on the Centre for Pharmacy Postgraduate Education website.
+More information is available on the Centre for Pharmacy Postgraduate Education's website.

 Pharmacists and Pharmacy Technicians working in community pharmacy settings are being offered fully-funded training through the Pharmacy Integration Fund to support them in their roles to develop skills to allow greater integration with the NHS locally.
 HEE is offering training to support pharmacists working with local primary care providers in supporting patients in a care home setting.

 This initiative will see care home training for up to 600 clinical pharmacists and pharmacy technicians through an 18-month workplace-based model to enable them to improve and support the delivery of multi-disciplinary care in care home settings.
 This could include care settings for mental health, children and young people.